better0332/zip/README.md

-A fork of archive/zip that allows appending to existing zip files.
+A fork of archive/zip that allows appending/delete to existing zip files.